Are you working from home due to the coronavirus outbreak? Us, too.

 9) Set clear boundaries between home and work

 There isn’t a clear divide between work and home right now, and that’s tricky for our mental health.
 Some of us are enforcing those boundaries by going for a walk, changing clothes, or putting away our laptops to signal the end of the work day.

 10) Limit exposure to the negatives

-We hope some of this helps you – all we can do in these challenging times is look out for each other’s wellbeing, be kind, and support everyone to adapt in whatever way they need.
+We hope this helps your team, too.
+All we can do in these challenging times is look out for each other’s wellbeing, be kind, and support everyone to adapt in whatever way they need.
 And of course, follow government advice to stay safe.
-If you’ve got any helpful tips for working from home, we’d love to hear them so get in touch.
+If you’ve got any helpful tips for working from home, we’d love to hear them, so get in touch.